 You are eligible to earn ASHA CEUs if you are any one of these:

-Any ASHA Convention session that has a 5-digit session code carries CE credit.
-In-person session codes end with the letter L. On-demand/virtual session codes end with the letter V.
+Any ASHA Convention session that has a 4-digit or 5-digit session code carries CE credit.
+In-person session codes are four digits.
+On-demand/virtual session codes are five digits and end with the letter V. You cannot claim credit for scheduled sessions that overlap.

 Ticketed pre-Convention education events, such as symposia and workshops, are considered part of the ASHA Convention for continuing education purposes, and you would claim credit for them in the same way you claim for other sessions.
 They carry a 4-digit session code.